Severe Weather Preparedness

 - United Way Infoline: 211

 Power line, telephone lines and normal retail commerce will be disrupted.
-Some residents may need a supply of life-sustaining commodities. these comodities will be managed thru Emergency Managment as available.
+Some residents may need a supply of life-sustaining commodities.
+These comodities will be managed thru Emergency Managment as available.

-The town may provide shelter depending on the condition of suitable building with that capacity and the availablility of Civilian Emergency Response Team (CERT) members.
+The town may provide temporary shelter depending on the condition of suitable building with that capacity and the availablility of Civilian Emergency Response Team (CERT) members.